 Government contracts use a competitive bidding process because federal purchases are publicly funded.
 This ensures customers are getting the best products or services at a fair rate.

-Democracy dictates that every American should have a fair opportunity to bid and all government contracts be made public.
-This is why companies need to respond to RFPs and bid for federal contracts or grant opportunities.
+Democracy dictates that every American should have a fair opportunity to bid and all government contract opportunities should be made public.
+This is why companies need to respond to RFPs and bid on federal contracts or grant opportunities.

 Government Contracts Reduce Risk Factors

-Government contracts lessen the level of risk required for both government agencies and vendors.
-Publicly funded government purchases result in unique requirements from vendors.
+Government contracts lessen the level of risk for both government agencies and vendors.
+Publicly funded government purchases demand unique requirements from vendors.
 Customers dictate their specific needs in detail in their proposals.
-This reduces confusion for vendors when applying for contracts and ensures the customer receives only relevant solutions.
+This reduces confusion for vendors when applying for contracts, and ensures the customer receives only relevant solutions.

-Getting on the right contract vehicles is the right step in becoming a customer’s preferred vendor.
-Businesses can build a long-term trusting relationship with government officers once they make the first contact.
+Getting into the right contract vehicles is the first step in becoming a customer’s preferred vendor.
+Businesses can build long-term, trusting relationships with government officers once they win their first contract.

-Searching through RFPs on SAM.gov and other databases can be tiresome and difficult to sift through.
-FedScout helps teams filter for opportunities in their industry and offers insight to your P-win.
+Searching through RFPs on SAM.gov and other databases can be tiresome and time-consuming.
+FedScout helps teams filter for opportunities in their industries and offers insight into your P-win.
 Save time by searching for your next government contract with FedScout on the web or mobile app.